Fashion as a human-centered design problem.

-The second concept uses the feedback I received as well as Cristobal Balenciaga’s revolutionary chemise or sack dress as inspiration.
+The second concept uses the feedback I received, as well as Cristobal Balenciaga’s revolutionary chemise dress as inspiration.
 I modified elements of the chemise dress (primary the neckline) into three distinct looks for each participant.

 How can we better understand the needs of women working in male-dominated industries?
 Treat it like a design problem.
 That means talking to the women actually wearing the clothes.